 This chapter attempts to review literature as an account of the knowledge and ideas that have been established by accredited scholars and experts in the field of study.

-In Uganda, systematic approaches have been engaged in policies and implementing inclusive education, the ministry of education and sports is already developing inclusive education in terms of financial allocation, staff training and employment opportunities.
+In Uganda, systematic approaches have been adopted in terms of policies and mplementation of inclusive education has been embarked on by the Ministry of Education and Sports.
+This has been development and through terms of financial allocation, staff training and employment opportunities.
 This is in line with the intention of realizing universal secondary education (USE).

-These have opened ways for all regular schools to enroll students including those who are living under difficult socio-economic status, as a government policy.
-1-lowever, the enrolment and handling the approaches given to learners, those under difficult circumstances needs more effort.
+These modalities have opened ways for all regular schools to enroll students including those who are living under difficult socio-economic conditions, as a government policy.
+However, the enrolment and handling the approaches given to learners, those under difficult circumstances needs more effort.

 According to Mbaru (2002), there was a convention on the rights of a child in 1989 which had four basic rights of the child that is to say education, medical care, food and protection.
+(Security)